simonehagey/orbdot/docs/source/example_rv_trends.rst

           Model 1: 'rv_constant_linear', logZ = -150.66
           Model 2: 'rv_constant_quadratic', logZ = -154.42

-These comparisons confirm that there is strong evidence supporting the model of a circular orbit for HAT-P-4 b with a long-term linear trend.
+This comparison confirms that there is strong evidence supporting the model of a circular orbit for HAT-P-4 b with a long-term linear trend.

 Outer Companion Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^